M-Files/Developer-Portal/Vault-Application-Framework/using-vb.net.md

 ### Creating the project

 To create a Vault Application Framework application, we first need to start with a .NET 4.5 class library.
-Create one as normal by going to File > New Project.
-Within the left-hand area, navigate to the Visual Basic section, choose Windows, and then choose a Class Library as the project template.
+Create one as normal by going to `File > New Project`.
+Within the left-hand area, navigate to the `Visual Basic` section, choose `Windows`, and then choose a `Class Library` as the project template.

 ![Select "File", then "New Project", then expand the "Visual Basic" section, expand "Windows", and select "Class Library".](creating-the-project.png)